 In general, wagons are used for toddlers and kids between 12 months and 5 years.
 Most wagons don’t have comprehensive safety protection for younger infants.

 However, there are some stroller wagons, that are designed for babies as young as 6 months.
-Yet, I’d still tell you to wait till the baby is slightly older – I explained it why in my specific wagon review as this one is often recommended for smaller infants.
+Yet, I’d still tell you to wait till the baby is slightly older – I explained why in my specific wagon review as this one is often recommended for smaller infants.

 Portability issues with both